 Throughout the Bible, we see tons of references to God as our Father.
 This tells us that fatherhood is extremely important to the narrative of our faith.
 It’s something to take note of and learn from in our own lives.
 Personal relationships with our fathers can sometimes be tricky.
 We’ve all been through our teenage rebellious years, we’ve all had hiccups in our relationships with our dads.
-But at the end of the day, without the father figures we have in our lives, most of us would be completely different people.
+But at the end of the day, without the father figures, we have in our lives, most of us would be completely different people.
 We’ve learned a lot from our dads through both good and even bad experiences.
 Because of this, I wanted to bring some scripture and scripture images to you that I believe will be encouraging for your church to use around Father’s Day.
 Keep reading to find out what they are!

 The Importance of Fatherhood In My Story

 Now, I’m no dad.
 Far from it.
 I just finished my final year of ministry school at Grace Center, Franklin, Tennessee.
 But while I can’t speak from the perspective of being a father, I have learned quite a bit about being a son.
-My father since has been a traveling missionary since I was born.
+My father has been a traveling missionary since I was born.
 He still travels around the world preaching the gospel, seeing miracles, salvations, signs, and wonders nearly everywhere he goes.
 It’s pretty awesome!

 However, it did come with some difficulties earlier in my life.
 My dad traveling so much left me, my mother, and three siblings at home alone for nearly 250 days out of the year for many years.
 Though I knew his call was to be a missionary, I grew resentful of what he did in many ways.
 It felt like his job was more important than his family.
 But luckily, I’ve gone through intense healing and forgiveness from the hurt I had blamed on my dad.
 Now our relationship is stronger and better than ever.
-Rather than moping around trying to find every excuse to distance myself from my father, I enjoy hanging out with him when I can.
+Rather than moping around trying to find every excuse to distance me from my father, I enjoy hanging out with him when I can.
 Sometimes I even have the opportunity to travel with him.

-I’ve seen my dad more this year consistently than I have my whole life, though I live on my own now.
+I’ve seen my dad this year more consistently than I have my whole life, though I live on my own now.
 Sure, in the present time, there are factors like the global pandemic that make it easier to spend more time together.
 But I can honestly say that it’s more than that.
 The transformation of our relationship was birthed from an actual desire to move on from the past, continue into forgiveness, and deepen our connection as a father and son.

 In many ways, I’ve found that our relationships with our physical fathers often reflect our relationship with God the father.
 This means if we’re not careful, we can let our own past hurt from our biological dads reflect on our connection with God.
 In my case, God often felt distant or absent.
 It felt like when I was trying to connect with Him, He had better places to be.
-There may have been hurt, neglect, or even pain acted out on you by your father and you feel that God is the same way.
+There may have been hurt, neglect or even pain acted out on you by your father and you feel that God is the same way.
 I can speak from experience though– if you dig into what God’s word has to say about the subject, you’ll find just the opposite.
 You’ll find a caring loving Father who loves to share His heart with His children.
 You’ll find that the Father’s heart is, was always, and will continue to be for you.